Jensen895/Distributed-Systems/README.md

-### Project on Distributed Systems and Programming
+# Project on Distributed Systems and Programming
 UIUC CS425/ECE428 Fall 2023

 ## Setup
-10 individual machines all serving as server and clients
+10 individual machines all serving as servers and clients

 ## README for different phase of the project
 1. Plain text and regex text query on distributed machines